jhallen/joe-editor/docs/man.md

 __^K \[ 0 ^A \*\* __<down arrow\> __^K ]__

-Which starts the macro recording, moves the cursor to the beginning of the line, inserts "**", moves the cursor down one line, and then ends the recording.
+Which starts the macro recording, moves the cursor to the beginning of the line, inserts "\*\*", moves the cursor down one line, and then ends the recording.
 Since we included the key-strokes needed to position the cursor on the next line, we can repeatedly use this macro without having to move the cursor ourselves, something you should always keep in mind when recording a macro.

+### Keyboard macro subroutines

 If you find that the macro you are recording itself has a repeated set of key-strokes in it, you can record a macro within the macro, as long as you use a different macro number.
 Also you can execute previously recorded macros from within new macros.

+### Query suspend

+If your macro includes a prompt for user input, and you want the user to fill in the prompt every time the macro is executed, hit __^K ?__ at the point in the macro recording where the user action is required.
+Keyboard input will not be recorded at this point.
+When the user completes the prompt, macro recording will continue.

+When the macro is executed, the macro player will pause at the point where __^K ?__ was entered to allow user input.
+When the user completes the prompt, the player continues with the rest of the macro.

 ### Repeat